pcbinwal/dsnd-dashboard-project-pcb/README.md

 ### App will run in the local host at port 5001

+# About the Packsge
-This repository contains the code for the "Data Scientist dashboard" project for Nano Degree Course from Udacity.
+This repository contains the code for the "Software Engineering for Data Scientists dashboard project" for Nano Degree Course from Udacity.

 ### Repository Structure
 ```